The College maintains a two-part register for practicing pharmacists

 - Practice assessment (three options below)

-- Member assessment by a community practice advisor (CPA)
+- Practice assessment by a College practice advisor at practice site of your choice;

-- Practice Assessment of Competence at Entry (PACE) or
+- Practice Assessment of Competence at Entry (PACE) at assessor’s practice site, or

-- Pharmacy Examining Board of Canada’s (PEBC) Objective Structured Clinical Exam (OSCE)
+- Pharmacy Examining Board of Canada’s (PEBC) Objective Structured Clinical Exam for Pharmacists (OSCE)

-Pharmacists may select the option of their choice, bearing in mind their own readiness for practice and the timing and frequency of availability.
+Pharmacists may select the option of their choice, based on their own readiness for practice and the timing, frequency and availability of the required assessments.